virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 After a successful run, the TOC displayed in the menu, located on the left side of the page.

-Please keep in mind that that for a successful workflow run, the [correct python environment][12] is required, the [required python packages][13] need to be pre-installed.
+Please keep in mind that that for a successful workflow run, the [correct python environment][12], with all the [python package dependencies][13], is required.

-It is optimally using it in a `venv` with a python packaging system `mamba`, for which further instructions are provided in the [documentation][14].
+Python is optimally used in a `venv` and a package manager `mamba`, for which further detailed installation instructions are provided in the [documentation][15].

 An IDE is also a prerequisite, and our recommendation VSCode, used by [PyPSA developers][15], due to ease of use, and being open-source.